Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "And a Corti.
 I know.
 I have a handle on him though."

-"You mean like… leverage?
+"You mean like... leverage?
 Or - ?"

 "I know how he thinks."
 Gabe grimaced at a stab of pain in his side as he limped over to the ‘smoothie’ bar.
 "He takes pride in his work."

-"I…" She sighed and glanced at Hannah, who sensed her uncertainty to and immediately got up and trotted to her side. "...I guess."
+"I..."
+She sighed and glanced at Hannah, who sensed her uncertainty to and immediately got up and trotted to her side. "...I guess."

 "Come on, *mija,* speak your mind."

-"I don’t even trust my mind on this stuff any longer…" Ava said.
+"I don’t even trust my mind on this stuff any longer..."
+Ava said.
 Hannah whined and licked her hand, which always picked her up.
 "No, okay.
 You’re just... reminding me of Adam right now.
 Doing whatever it was he did to himself to get that big?
 That never sat right with me but... there was no point in arguing with him about it."

 She wiped her wristband across her forehead to mop up the lingering glow of her workout and gave him a complicated look.
 "You know?
 I mean...
 I trust that you don’t do stuff lightly or without thinking about it, but the thought is kinda freaking me out."